Last Updated on November 12, 2021

 Is Jackfruit Good or Bad For Pregnant Women?

-Now that you’re aware that jackfruit is safe to eat, you’re probably wondering: What are the benefits of jackfruit for pregnancy?
-Is it healthy?
+Now that you’re aware that jackfruit is safe to eat, you’re probably wondering: What are the benefits of jackfruit during pregnancy?
+Is it healthy food?
 It’s got the word ‘fruit’ in, right?

-Here, I’ve listed the benefits, but also the drawbacks of eating jackfruit:
+Here, I’ve listed the health benefits, but also the drawbacks of eating jackfruit:

 The Benefits of Jackfruit in Pregnancy

-Jackfruit is a good source of vitamin C, antioxidants, vitamin A, and has more B vitamins than many other fruits (source: WebMD).
+Jackfruit is a rich source of vitamin C, antioxidants, vitamin A, and has more B vitamins than many other fruits (source: WebMD).
 It also contains niacin, potassium and magnesium.

-Jackfruit seeds are also edible and contain many vitamins and nutrients, so long as they’re cooked.
-They are high in fiber and antioxidants and are a source of B vitamins (source: Purdue).
+Jackfruit seeds are also edible and contain many vitamins and essential nutrients, so long as they’re cooked.
+They are high in dietary fiber and antioxidants and are an excellent source of B vitamins (source: Purdue).